kennyrulez/vui/README.md

 # VUI

+## This packages is deprecated.
+Please move to a better, modern css framework like bulma or my new favorite tool, tailwind css.

 ### A dead simple (S)CSS ui kit

 VUI (View User Interface, yeah that's the best I can do...) is a simple scss based ui kit.
 I really love other frameworks out there (bulma, angular material, uikit, spectre, etc...), but I prefer one that style directly the dom, without the clutter of wrapping them on a hell of tags (whenever possible obviously).